browserengineering/book/book/security.md

 ::: {.further}
 Since the [CSS parser](styles.md) is very permissive, some HTML pages also parse as valid CSS.
-This leads to an attack: include an external HTML page as a style sheet and observe the the styling it applies.
+This leads to an attack: include an external HTML page as a style sheet and observe the styling it applies.
 A [similar attack][json-hijack] involves including external JSON files as scripts.
 Setting a `Content-Type` header can prevent this sort of attack thanks to browsers' [Cross-Origin Read Blocking][corb]